brianlam38/AWS-Certified-Security-Specialty/Chapter 6 - Incident Response and AWS In The Real World.md

 * Free service that protects all AWS customers on _Elastic Load Balancers_, _CloudFront_ and _Route53_.
 * Protects against SYN/UDP Floods, Reflection Attacks and other layer 3/4 attacks.
 * Advanced Shield protects you against larger and more sophistcated attacks - $3,000 per month cost.

 AWS Advanced Shield
 * Always-on, flow-based monitoring of network traffic and active application monitoring.
 * Real-time notifications of DDoS attacks.
 * DDoS 24/7 Response Team to manage and mitigate application-layer DDoS attacks.
 * Protects AWS bill against higher fees due to ELB, CF, R53 usage spikes during DDoS.

 DDoS
 * Remember technology that can be used to mitigate a DDoS: _CloudFront, Route53, ELBs, WAFs, Autoscaling, CloudWatch_.

 EC2 has been hacked
 * Stop instance immediately.
 * Take snapshot of EBS volume.
 * Deploy instance in an isolated environment.
 Isolated VPC, no internet access - ideally private subnet.
 * Access instance via. forensic workstation.
-* Read through logs to figure out how (Windows Event Logs) Keys leaked on Github
+* Read through logs to figure out how (Windows Event Logs).

+Keys leaked on Github
 * Delete key from user's account + generate a new key.

 AWS Certificate Manager
 * SSL Certificates renew automatically, provided you purchase a domain name from Route53 and it's not for a Route53 Private Hosted Zone.
 * Use Amazon SSL Certificates with both Load Balancers and CloudFront.
 * You cannot export the Amazon SSL Certificates (so you can only use it on AWS infrastructure.)

 Perfect Forward Secrecy
 * Someone who compromises your private key cannot use it to decrypt past traffic.
 * __ECDHE__ TLS cipher is needed -> by default choose `2016-08` Security Policy.

 API Gateway Throttling
 * Prevents your API from being overwhelmed by too many requests.
 * When request submissions exceed steady-state request rate and burst limits, API Gateway fails all exceeding requests and returns a `429 Too Many Requests` response to the client.
 * Steady-state rate = 10,000 requests per second.
 * Account-level rate limit and burst limit can be increased upon request.

 API Gateway Caching
 * Cache your endpoint's response - reduce number of calls to the endpoint and improve latency of responese from endpoint.
 * API Gateway caches repsonse for a specified TTL (time-to-live) period in seconds.
 * Default TTL = 300 seconds | Maximum TTL = 3600 seconds | TTL = 0 disabled caching.

 AWS SSM Run Command
 * Commands applied to a group of instances based on AWS instance tags or by selecting manually.
 * SSM Agent needs to be installed (installed by default on some AMIs).